Lugaga/Linux_Fundamentals_Excercise/README.md

   We are tasked to:

         1. create the groups for the above mentioned teams.
         2. Create all the users and add them to their respective groups(teams).
         3. Confirm (1) & (2).
         4. Create directories for all the 5 teams.
         5. Create a name.txt for all the engineers.
         6. Add bio details to each file name.txt of the engineers.
         7. Confirm (4) to (6).

+        After completing task 1 to 7, we hall then use that data to practice a couple of Linux Commands on the CLI. (`cd` `ls` `whoami`)